Ablaze (2001 film): Plot

-Andrew Thomas is an agent tasked with recording the violations made at an oil refinery that resides next to a suburban town.
-His brother Jack is a firefighter who has just introduced a new member to his team, Scott, who becomes hostile with fellow firefighter Gary Daniels.
-Meanwhile, at a hospital in the town, one of the doctors, and Jack's ex-girlfriend Jennifer Lewis, defies the orders of her boss Vivian Sims to help a pregnant woman named Mindi Hunter, who's about to go into labor.
-Jennifer, and Winslow, one of the nurses, help Mindi prepare to give birth.
-Meanwhile, a young kid named Barry Christopher accidentally sets his house on fire by lighting a match on a toy plane, and Jack's team is sent by chief Sam Davis to rescue him.
-They rescue Barry, and he is sent to the hospital with his mother Gwen.
-Jack is also injured in the fire, and is sent to the hospital.
+Andrew Thomas is an agent recording the violations made at an oil refinery next to a suburban town.
+His brother, Jack, is a firefighter.
+At the local hospital, Jack's ex-girlfriend, Dr. Jennifer Lewis, defies the orders of her boss, Vivian Sims, to help a pregnant woman named Mindi Hunter.

+A young kid named Barry accidentally sets his house on fire.
+Jack's team is sent by chief Sam Davis to rescue him and his mother, Gwen.
+Jack is injured and they all end up in the hospital.

-Andrew, meanwhile, finds numerous violations taking place at the refinery, as well as discovering a plot to burn the refinery down to collect the insurance money.
-The planned explosion soon occurs, and Andrew is injured in the explosion.
-The assistant of the refinery's manager Curt Peters, and worker Rick Woods take Andrew to the hospital, where he reveals the real motive of his visit.
-As the fire begins to spread across the city, slowly reaching the town, the refinery's manager Wendell Mays sends Peters, and Woods to retrieve a document from Andrew's office concerning the violations.
-Peters retrieves the documents, although he's burned alive in the process, and is soon run over by a car, killing him.
+Andrew finds numerous violations and discovers a plot to burn the refinery down to collect the insurance money.
+The planned explosion injures Andrew.
+The assistant of the refinery's manager, Curt Peters, and worker Rick Woods take Andrew to the hospital.

+As the fire spreads across the city, the refinery's manager, Wendell Mays, sends Peters and Woods to retrieve a document from Andrew's office concerning the violations.
+Peters retrieves the documents, but is burned alive in the process and run over by a car, killing him.
 Woods decides to forget the document, and drives off.

-Davis orders the hospital to be evacuated due to the fire spreading towards it.
-He angrily confronts the city's mayor Phillips as a result of his involvement in the initial explosion.
-Jack recovers in the hospital, and is told by doctor Stuart Ridgley that his brother is in critical condition.
+Davis orders the hospital to be evacuated.
+He confronts Mayor Phillips for his involvement in the initial explosion.
+Jack is told that Andrew is in critical condition.
 He visits Andrew, who gives him one last tearful goodbye before dying.

-An actress named Elizabeth Sherman enters the hospital, offering to help tend to the injured.
-Barry experiences an asthma attack as a result of the fire, although is taken care of.
-Mindi successfully gives birth to a girl named Hailey, and the evacuation begins.
-Wendell, and Vivian are evacuated in a truck, although one of the buildings they pass explodes, causing the truck to catch on fire, and killing them both.
+Barry experiences an asthma attack, although he is taken care of.
+Mindi gives birth to a girl named Hayley, and the evacuation begins.
+Wendell and Vivian are evacuated in a truck, but an exploding building causes the truck to catch on fire, killing them.